 (Contact your web host if you get error messages)

-You can also easily remove subdomains using the cPanel Subdomains feature.
+You can easily remove a subdomain using the cPanel Subdomains panel.

 How To Delete Subdomains

-To delete a subdomain, go to the Subdomains > Modify a Subdomain area, locate the subdomain to be deleted and click Remove …
+To delete subdomains, go to Subdomains > Modify a Subdomain, select the domain to be deleted and click Remove …

 (cPanel: Domains – Addon Domains)